Svehla/articles-backup/JS_class_rethink/JS_class_rethink.md

-# 🚫 Rethink JS Classes: Embrace Closures for Lightweight State & Typing
+# Rethink JS Classes: Embrace Closures for Lightweight State & Typing

 Hey devs,

 Let’s talk about classes.
-Or rather — let’s talk about not using them.
+Or rather — let’s talk about not using them probably?

 JavaScript gives us powerful tools like closures and lexical scope, yet we often fall back on class-based patterns borrowed from Java or C#.
 While classes have their place — especially when true inheritance or complex hierarchies are needed — they come with baggage: extra syntax, confusing `this`, and often heavier abstractions than necessary.